neilharris123/ansible_docker_environment/README.md

 ### Running playbooks

+The ansible container mounts local directory playbooks/ as a volume.
+Playbooks can therefore be added or updated locally in playbooks/ without the need to restart the ansible container.

 Run the example jenkins playbook present in directory playbooks/:

 `docker exec -ti ansible ansible-playbook playbooks/jenkins_playbook.yaml`

-Running this playbook will install jenkins and its dependencies in container target_host_1.
+This will install jenkins and its dependencies in container target_host_1.

 Once installed you can navigate to jenkins interface at http://localhost:8080/

-The ansible container mounts local directory playbooks/.
-Playbooks can therefore be added or updated locally in playbooks/ without the need to restart the ansible container.

 ### Adding additional target hosts